I live outside the United States, and I don't have Part B. If I get Part B, will I pay more?

 In some cases, you may have to pay a higher premium.
 It will depend on your situation.
 Listed below are 3 possible situations:

 You're over 65, currently getting Social Security retirement benefits and Part A, and you didn't take Part B when you were first eligible.
 You may only apply for Part B from January 1–March 31 each year, and you may have to pay a late enrollment penalty for as long as you have Part B.

-If you're over 65, and are eligible for Social Security benefits, you may file an application for monthly benefits and Part A.You'll have to file for Part B from January 1–March 31 and you may have to pay higher premiums.
+If you're over 65, and are eligible for Social Security benefits, you may file an application for monthly benefits and Part A.You'll have to file for Part B from January 1–March 31, and you may have to pay a late enrollment penalty.

 If you're a U.S. citizen, over 65, not eligible for Social Security benefits, and you lived in a foreign country when you turned 65, you must live in the U.S. to file for Part B. You're first eligible to enroll in Part B the month you return to the U.S. to establish your new residence.
-You won't have to pay a higher premium if you enroll in Part B within 3 months of when you first return to the U.S.
+You won't have to pay a late enrollment penalty if you enroll in Part B within 3 months of when you first return to the U.S.